one-batch-two-batch/sohandas-250271-replica/README.md

 Please find attached below screenshots for the UI of the website.

-You may also refer to the versal link provided in the about section.
+You may also refer to the vercel link provided in the about section.

 Currently this website is available for "Light Mode".
-Dark mode development is also in progress.
+"Dark mode" development is also in progress.

 <img width="1896" height="972" alt="Screenshot 2025-08-25 215835" src="https://github.com/user-attachments/assets/2de131b6-e12d-4f9f-b0b5-f3dda70d0a72" />